 There are many presumptions as to parentage of a child born in Florida, such as the woman who gives birth is automatically given parental rights, and if married the husband will automatically be deemed the legal father.
 However, there are no such rights for unmarried fathers, they must take affirmative action to be recognized as legal fathers to their child and in many cases, must file claims with the Putative Father Registry.
-If you believe that you are the father of a child, and are unmarried, speak to a Pensacola Child Custody Attorney to discuss the steps you will need to take to assert your rights in the child’s life.
+If you believe that you are the father of a child, and are unmarried, speak to a child custody attorney to discuss the steps you will need to take to assert your rights in the child’s life.

 As required by the Federal Social Security Act, each state is required to have a system in place for putative fathers to voluntarily acknowledge their relationship or paternity to a child born to an unmarried woman.
 Putative fathers are those who claim to be the father of a child born to an unmarried woman and their legal relationship to the child has yet to be established.
 Although most states only implement a hospital-based approach where a putative father may sign an affidavit acknowledging the paternity, other states, including Florida, also have implemented Putative Father Registries.